-Their research monograph, co-authored with Professor Heidi Norman, Emeritus Professor Andrew Jakubowicz and a diverse research team, will be published by Aboriginal Studies Press in 2019.
+Their research monograph, co-authored with Professor Heidi Norman, Emeritus Professor Andrew Jakubowicz and a diverse research team, was published by Aboriginal Studies Press in 2019.
 'Does the media fail Aboriginal political aspirations?
 45 years of news media reporting' is the result of a major study of media representations of Aboriginal initiatives for self-determination.

 They are the recipient of the Vice-Chancellor's Research Excellence Scholarship for their PhD research, which focuses on the contest between ideas of self-determination and assimilation in Indigenous bilingual schooling in northern Australia since the 1970s.
 For an essay on this topic, they were awarded the Northern Territory Literary Award in 2018 in the Essay category.
 Amy was a 2018 Shopfront Community Research Fellow with UTS.

 In 2018, they were awarded a UTS Teaching and Learning Award alongside the teaching team from the Masters of Education (Learning and Leadership).
 In 2016 they graduated from the Masters of TESOL and Applied Linguistics at UTS as the recipient of the UTS Postgraduate Luminaries Scholarship.

 Their research interests include Indigenous studies, critical studies in education, language, and literacy, historical and educational sociology, political economy, policy and political discourses, and gender and sexuality, particularly within late modern Australia.

 They have published in both academic and popular press, including Sexualities, History Australia (forthcoming), History of Education Review, Crikey, Overland Literary Journal, and The Lifted Brow (as a founding co-editor).